Skip to main content

 2

-The same GBP value enters your Section 104 pool as cost basis — so a later sale is computed against it for Capital Gains Tax (CRYPTO21260).
+The receipt-date GBP value is used for the income working and normally enters the Section 104 pool as cost, so a later sale can be matched for Capital Gains Tax.

 3